zxfsheep/advanced-machine-learning/README.md

 ## Notes
 These actively updated notes are written with my own interpretation and thoughts, with links to original papers or references.

 * [Learning with unlabeled data](https://nbviewer.jupyter.org/github/zxfsheep/advanced-machine-learning/blob/master/summaries/Learning_with_unlabeled_data.ipynb): What can we do with limited labeled data and a lot of unlabeled data?
 This happens all the time in real life, and labeling data has become a major bottleneck in practical machine learning.
-This is a direction I became interested in lately.
+Depending on the task, this can involve semi-supervised learning, unsupervised learning, weakly-supervised learning, transfer learning, active learning, one-shot/zero-shot learning, reinforcement learning, apprenticeship learning, data augmentation, etc.

 * [Reinforcement Learning](https://github.com/zxfsheep/advanced-machine-learning/blob/master/summaries/RL.md): Tasks which require learning to improve performance in a random, new environment.